the-moo/non_sense/README.md

 I am also learning how to use github in general, so the organization of these files is also probably chaotic at best.

-May 2, 2023 - Now experimenting with Bash scripting - new folder added to add chaos to the shell
+May 2, 2023 - Now experimenting with Bash scripting - new folder added with more poor workmanship